JemmaEagleson/AAD118/README.md

 I feel this is an inspiring piece of work as it shows that you can break the 'rules' of photography and still take a stunning shot which feels interesting and balanced.

 #####Paul Sutherland
 Paul Sunderland has been shooting underwater photography professionally for more than 15 years.
+Below you can see an example of his macro photography taken underwater.

 >"Every time I get in the water, at work on a project, the rest of the world ceases to exist, the subject at hand becomes the center of my attention, my point of focus." - Paul Sutherland

-Thinking back over those years and the five preceding when I was shooting as much as I could, whenever time allowed, I keep trying to find a seminal memory in which those years are rooted.
-I can't.
-My mind

 ![Photo](https://github.com/JemmaEagleson/AAD118/blob/master/Images/%20Paul%20Sutherland.png?raw=true)

-he eye of an ember parrotfish

-Photo Tip: Get creative with macro photography by shooting the subject from an unexpected angle.
-Try different lighting, as well, using front lighting for deeper color saturation and side lighting to highlight texture.

-but still managing  getting acknowledged.
-I love shots that step out of the "rule" box!

 ##Week 2 - *Harmony and Proportion*